-1

-2

-3

-4

-5

-6

-7

-8

-9

-10

-11

-12 124.
-When Copilot's suggestion is accepted and the name of Doe 5's third test is

-13 appended, the next prompt to Copilot looks like this:
+124. When Copilot's suggestion is accepted and the name of Doe 5's third test is appended, the next prompt to Copilot looks like this:

-14

-15

-16

-17

-18 19

-20

-20

-22

-23

-24

-25

-26

-27

-28

-4:22-cv-06823-JST 35 FIRST AMENDED COMPLAINT

-FIKSI AMENDED COMPLAINI

-125. Once again, the first suggestion from Copilot offers to complete the third test with a verbatim copy of Doe 5's code (except for small cosmetic variations in line breaks):
+Once again, the first suggestion from Copilot offers to complete the third test with 125. a verbatim copy of Doe 5's code (except for small cosmetic variations in line breaks): 4:22-cv-06823-JST

-6

-7

-8

-9

-10

-11

-12

-13

-14

-15

-16

-17

-18

-19

-20

-21

-22

-23

-24

-25

-26

-27

-28

-20 4:22-cv-06823-JST 36

-FIRST AMENDED COMPLAINT
+$\frac{}{28} \frac{}{}{}^{21}$

-126. Because Copilot is (repeatedly) reproducing Doe 5's code essentially verbatim, the Copilot suggestions need to follow the requirements of Doe 5's license (the MIT License) for that code, including providing attribution.
+- 126. Because Copilot is (repeatedly) reproducing Doe 5's code essentially verbatim, the Copilot suggestions need to follow the requirements of Doe 5's license (the MIT License) for that code, including providing attribution.
 They do not.
-Copilot also did not reproduce Doe 5's license.

-127. These are only a few examples of Plaintiffs' code being reproduced by Copilot.
+Copilot also did not reproduce Doe 5's license. - 127.
+These are only a few examples of Plaintiffs' code being reproduced by Copilot.
 It follows that many if not all prompts entered into Copilot will readily cause it to emit verbatim, near-verbatim or modified copies of Licensed Material that violate the licenses under which the source code is published.
 Multiplied across the many users of Copilot and the many times Copilot is prompted, each day these violations must be accruing with astonishing frequency.
-It is therefore likely if not certain that verbatim, near-verbatim or modified copies of each Plaintiffs' code have already been emitted by Copilot.

-128. Additionally, even though Plaintiffs have been able to generate these examples, Plaintiffs remain at a great evidentiary disadvantage relative to Defendants, because Defendants control all the information about the training dataset.
+It is therefore likely if not certain that verbatim, near-verbatim or modified copies of each Plaintiffs' code have already been emitted by Copilot. - 128.
+Additionally, even though Plaintiffs have been able to generate these examples, Plaintiffs remain at a great evidentiary disadvantage relative to Defendants, because Defendants control all the information about the training dataset.
 In particular, only Defendants know when the Licensed Materials of Plaintiffs and the Class were scraped.
 As is typical in open source, many of the Licensed Materials are regularly updated.
-As such, it is difficult to determine which iterations of code may have been trained on and would be subject to emission by Copilot.

-G. Codex and Copilot Were Designed to Withhold Attribution, Copyright Notices, and License Terms from Their Users or after.
+As such, it is difficult to determine which iterations of code may have been trained on and would be subject to emission by Copilot. - G. Codex and Copilot Were Designed to Withhold Attribution, Copyright Notices, and License Terms from Their Users - 129.
+Codex and Copilot have no way to determine whether license text or other Copyright Management Information ("CMI")21 is part of the code it appears immediately before or after.
 Unless instructed otherwise, it will assume that CMI that usually appears just before a given block of code is an important part of that code or otherwise necessary for it to function.
-2

-129. Codex and Copilot have no way to determine whether license text or other Copyright Management Information ("CMI") is part of the code it appears immediately before

-8 CMI is defined in detail below in Paragraph 187.
-4:22-cv-06823-JST 37 FIRST AMENDED COMPLAINT
+21 CMI is defined in detail below in Paragraph 187.